vitiral/wake/design/api.md

   to run external services.
 If it is defined, credentials will be requested for each pkg retrieved and resolved; as well as modules instantiated and sideEffect executed.
-- pkg-retriever: set the _initial_ (overrideable) pkg retriever when building.
+- pkg-retriever-initial: set the _initial_ (overrideable) pkg retriever when building.
 The default one can only handle local paths.
-- pkg-initializer: set the _initial_ (overrideable) pkg resolver.
+- pkg-initializer-initial: set the _initial_ (overrideable) pkg resolver.
 The default one can only store pkgs in `wakeGlobalDir` (defined here).
 - module-initializer: set the _initial_ (overrideable) pkg resolver.
-- wakeGlobalDir: directory used to (locally) store instantiated packages and modules.
+- wakeStore: directory used to (locally) store instantiated packages and modules.
 Default is `/wake/`.
+Contains:
+  - `pkgDefs`: local pkg definitions and symlinks.
+  - `pkgs`: local partial or fully complete pkgs (data only, no links)
+  - `modules`: local fully complete modules (data only, no links)
+  - `store`: future directory of symlinked local modules, could be used to (for example) create a WakeOS.

 ### [[.config]]